bcvsolutions/czechidm-docker/images/czechidm/README.md

 ## Building
 To build a new CzechIdM image, set the correct **CZECHIDM_VERSION** in the Dockerfile and put the application WAR archive into **dropin/idm-app-$CZECHIDM_VERSION.war**
-Then cd to the directory which contains the Dockerfile and issue `docker build -t <image tag here> ./`.
+Then cd to the directory which contains the Dockerfile and issue `docker build --no-cache -t <image tag here> ./`.

 The build process:
 1. Pulls **bcv-tomcat:some-version** image.